meansash/self_research_1/README.md

 ## Future Work
 - Experiment with additional datasets like ImageNet and Tiny ImageNet.
 - Explore Vision-Language Models (e.g., CLIP) for multimodal learning.
-- Investigate and research Medical AI models utilizing Vision-Language Models (VLM), focusing on applications such as medical image analysis and diagnosis
+- Investigate and research Medical AI models utilizing Vision-Language Models (VLM), focusing on applications such as medical image analysis and diagnosis.
+- Add experimental results for CLIP and CheXpert, which are currently being conducted, to provied deeper insights into the performance of Vision-Language Models in real-world medical imaging tasks.

 ## References
 ### Papers